Renormalization group improved pressure for hot and dense quark matter: Introduction

 As already emphasized LQCD is plagued by the sign problem while analytical tools such as the large-$N$ approximation (which is related to MFT) may produce misleading results at criticality.
-On the other extreme standard thermal perturbation theory (PT) is unreliable at the relevant temperature and chemical potential ranges.
+More analytical alternatives to LQCD can partly address the deconfinement and/or chiral symmetry restoration at finite temperature and/or density: typically, some extensions of the NJL model\cite{buballa,NJLCosta} or Polyakov NJL (PNJL)\cite{PNJL,PNJLCosta}, or other approaches incorporating more basic QCD dynamics in well-defined approximations, like the Dyson-Schwinger equations (see e.g. \cite{DSE,DSErecent}), the functional Renormalization Group (see e.g. \cite{fRG}), or other approaches\cite{others}.
+On another side, standard thermal perturbation theory (PT) is unreliable at the relevant temperature and chemical potential ranges.
 Indeed, despite the asymptotic freedom (AF) property, its convergence can only be achieved at temperatures many orders of magnitude larger than the critical one.
-Even at intermediate temperatures, it is well-known that thermal PT is plagued by severe infrared divergences, and has to be resummed to be more compatible with strong coupling regimes (for pedagogical reviews and lecture notes see, e.g., Refs. \cite{Trev,laine} and the very recent Ref. \cite{HTLrev2020}).
+Even at intermediate temperatures, it is well-known that thermal PT is plagued by severe infrared divergences from bosonic zero modes, and has to be resummed to be more compatible with strong coupling regimes (for pedagogical reviews and lecture notes see, e.g., Refs. \cite{Trev,laine} and the very recent Ref. \cite{HTLrev2020}).
 Yet, even the state-of-the-art, highest available order thermal PT \cite{pQCD4L,pQCDmu4L}, that incorporates a suitable resummation of infrared divergences, becomes more poorly accurate at moderate to low temperatures.
-A very successful alternative resummation method is to systematically expand from the start around a quasiparticle mass \cite{spt,HTLbasic,HTLpt}, that also more directly avoids infrared divergences apart from improving convergence issues.
-This is actually close to analytical resummation approaches also used at zero-temperature, reminiscent of the traditional Hartree approximation and its variational generalizations, suitable to tackle the infrared divergence issues of massless theories.
+A very successful alternative resummation method is to systematically expand from the start about a quasiparticle mass \cite{spt,HTLbasic,HTLpt}, that also more directly avoids infrared divergences apart from improving convergence issues.
+(One should keep in mind however that not all infrared divergences can be cured by such resummations: as is well-known the screening of static magnetic fields\cite{Linde} is an additional nonperturbative phenomenon occuring in Yang-Mills theory, intrinsically limiting in practice the weak coupling expansion to maximal order $\alpha_S^3\ln \alpha_S$).
+The expansion about a quasiparticle mass is actually close to analytical resummation approaches also used at zero-temperature, reminiscent of the traditional Hartree approximation and its variational generalizations, suitable to tackle the infrared divergence issues of massless theories.
 Basically one essentially deforms the original Lagrangian by a Gaussian mass term to be treated as an interaction, defining a modified perturbative expansion leading to a sequence of (variationally improved) approximations at successive orders.